teambvd/UnRAID-Performance-Compendium/general/helpfulCommands.md

 ### Get a breakdown of file sizes for a given directory including subdirs

-  note - this can take a **very** long time to complete if you've got a ton of tiny little files
+  * Note - this can take a **very** long time to complete if you've got a ton of tiny little files
   ```bash
   find /mnt/whatever/directory -type f -print0 | xargs -0 ls -l | awk '{ n=int(log($5)/log(2)); if (n<10) { n=10; } size[n]++ } END { for (i in size) printf("%d %d\n", 2^i, size[i]) }' | sort -n | awk 'function human(x) { x[1]/=1024; if (x[1]>=1024) { x[2]++; human(x) } } { a[1]=$1; a[2]=0; human(a); printf("%3d%s: %6d\n", a[1],substr("kMGTEPYZ",a[2]+1,1),$2) }'
   ```
+  * Would recommend doing this in a `tmux` pane or `screen` session, just so it survives any potential disconnect

 ## Personal tools stuff